Ahmad Vahidi: Anti-American activities

+Jewish center bombing

 Vahidi has been wanted by Interpol since 2007 for his alleged participation in the bombing of the Jewish community center in Buenos Aires, Argentina, on 18 July 1994, in which 85 people were killed.
 Vahidi was serving as the commander of a special unit of Iran's Revolutionary Guard known as the Quds Force when the attack took place.
 He is one of five Iranians sought in the bombing.
-Iran denies that it was involved.
+Iran denies that it was involved, while Argentine prosecutors accuse him of involvement in planning and executing the attack.

-In June 2010, Vahidi was blacklisted by the U.S government.
-This measure aims to freeze the assets of proliferators of weapons of mass destruction (WMD) and their supporters, thereby isolating them from the U.S. financial and commercial systems.
+In 2009, his anti-Zionist speech during his nomination as defence secretary was well received by the Iranian parliament, with deputies chanting "death to Israel".
+His nomination as defence minister was condemned by the Argentinian government.

+In 2010, he urged the international community to "fully boycott" and "fully cut diplomatic, economic and political ties with the Zionist regime" in support of killed activists delivering aid at the Gaza Strip.

 In May 2011, Vahidi paid an official visit to Bolivia.
 In June 2011, Bolivia apologized to Argentina for Vahidi visiting the country, and announced that he would be leaving the country immediately.

+Vahidi is accused of being one of those responsible for the AMIA bombing in Argentina.

+In January 2015, Argentine federal prosecutor Alberto Nisman, who was investigating the AMIA bombing, was scheduled to appear before the Argentine National Congress to denounce the National Government for conspiring with the Iranian regime to lift INTERPOL's red notices against those accused of the attack and prevent the trial from continuing, in exchange for oil and grain purchases.
+Nisman was found shot in the head and dead in the bathroom of his Buenos Aires apartment one day before his scheduled appearance before Congress.

-In August 2021, Vahidi was made Interior Minister by the then-newly elected president Ebrahim Raisi.
+In August 2021, Vahidi was made Interior Minister by the newly elected president Ebrahim Raisi.
 This triggered condemnation from Argentina given his suspected role in the 1994 AMIA bombing, with the now-former head of the Ministry of Foreign Affairs and Worship of Argentina describing the appointment of Vahidi as "an insult to Argentina and a blow to the families of the victims" of the bombing.
-The Simon Wiesenthal Center in Los Angeles, California also issued a statement calling the appointment a setback for the families of the attack victims.

-In April 2024, Argentina's criminal court (Court of Cassation) ruled that the attack had been planned by Iran, and carried out by the Iran-backed organization Hezbollah.
-In May 2024 the Argentine Foreign Ministry officially announced that Interpol had issued a red notice for the arrest of Vahidi in connection with the 1994 AMIA bombing.
+In April 2024, Argentina's criminal court (Court of cassation) ruled that the attack had been planned by Iran, and carried out by the Iran-backed organization Hezbollah.
+In May 2024 the Argentine Foreign Ministry officially announced that Interpol had issued a red notice for the arrest of Vahidi in connection with the AMIA bombing.
 This red notice states that Vahidi is being sought by Argentina for charges of alleged aggravated murder and damages.